While in quarantine for this Covid-19 thing, I had time to think about how this virus will change our lives in the short and long periods.

 In older posts, I spoke about how the current experiences that we do, change genres like science fiction.

 Twenty years ago, sci-fi was into alien invasions and, even though now there are still more of those, the genre started to diverge in different directions.

 There is global warming so we have movies like Interstellar that cover the problem.

 There is the overpopulation so we have the Dan Brown Inferno or The infinity saga of the MCU

-We start to watch at Mars as something that is every day close so we have The Martian by Andy Weir.
+We start to watch Mars as something that is every day closer so we have The Martian by Andy Weir.

-And now, out of thin air, we have this gigantic pandemic virus that is killing thousands and it will stay with our generation for so much time that we will have all the chances to use it in novels, but how this can make a new chapter in the science fiction?
+And now, out of thin air, we have this gigantic pandemic virus that is killing thousands and it will stay with our generation for so much time that we will have all the chances to use it in novels, but how this can make a new chapter in science fiction?

 It already happened in the past with ebola where we got the movie Outbreak from 1994 with Dustin Hoffman and we have contagion from 2011, a movie with a cosmic cast, and if watched in 2020 can be the closest description of what is happening today.

 We know that we are forced to stay at home, there is the fear of personal contacts, there are idiots around that don’t follow the rules and risks to cause more problems than we already have, the fear that, even when everything will pass, won’t be really because for years there will be the terror of getting it again.

 Furthermore, maybe the most important of them all, the fact that every person can be infected.